pattty847/AutoTradingKit/README.md

 ### License Terms:

-1. **Public Source Code** : The source code is not openly currently.
+1. **Public Source Code** : The source code is openly available but restricted in usage.
-2. **Usage Requires Permission** : You can use this project everytime.
+2. **Usage Requires Permission** : You **must** obtain written consent from the author before using this software.
 3. **Paid License or Sponsorship**: If you get rich, please say thank to us by:

+* Purchase a license from the author, or
 * Provide sponsorship or financial support as agreed upon with the author.

 1. **No Redistribution** : You are not allowed to share, resell, or distribute this code without explicit permission.